stevencombs/retrocombs.github.io/_posts/2018/2018-06-18-sketchnote-civic-lab.md

 ![][image-1]

 # Sidenote
-Is this really my first blog post of 2018?
+Is this really my first post of 2018?
 Wow!
 It’s been way too long.

 [1]:	http://www.educationcoalition.com/#partners
 [2]:	http://amzn.to/2c5gouJ